Follow these basic graphic design principles for more effective designs.

 - 24.25” x 36” A-frame signage

-Please send near-final artwork to Rachel Schultz to approve.
+Please send near-final artwork to Cara King to approve.
 When distributed off-campus, flyers and posters may also need to be approved at the University level.
 If your flyer will only be posted on-campus, and for less than two months, it does not need to be approved.

 For events, it is recommended to distribute posters/flyers two to three weeks prior to the event.
 Plan on three days to have your flyer approved by the CLA communications team.
 If you’re distributing to a wider audience, please leave seven days for approval at the university level as well.